biona001/GhostKnockoffGWAS/docs/src/man/developer.md

 ```

 The executable will be available at `cit-lasso-app/bin/cit-lasso`.
 The last step
-can take more than 15 minutes.
-Set `include_lazy_artifacts=true` only if you
+can take more than 15 minutes. `include_lazy_artifacts=true` keeps the app
-need a fully offline app that bundles artifacts which are downloaded lazily at
+bundle suitable for offline use when dependencies rely on artifacts that are
-runtime.
+downloaded lazily.

 To run the GitHub Actions binary build, open the **Build binaries** workflow,
 choose **Run workflow**, and download the uploaded tarballs after the jobs